Alliance seeks Coalition Organizer

 - Deepen existing organizing work in communities of color through supportive issue organizing and building relationships of trust

 - Support community coalitions as they work directly with the public sector and help create the conditions for low-wealth communities and communities of color to shape local and regional decision-making.

-- Facilitate, strengthen, and expand both internal coalition relationships and public sector relationships.
+- Facilitate, strengthen, and expand internal coalition relationships and public sector relationships.

-- 3 or more years of community organizing experience and success with issue campaigns
+- 3 or more years of organizing experience in community, labor or coalitions and success with issue campaigns

 - Proven ability to work well as a team member and to facilitate/coordinate diverse groups of people